xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 ![Scripts](https://xrdocs.github.io/xrdocs-images/assets/images/pickhardt-scripts.png)

 ### Using Syslog in Python Scripts
 All types of on-box python scripts have access to the logging capabilities of IOS XR.
-As script-writers, we can utilize [all levels of syslog](https://www.cisco.com/c/en/us/td/docs/routers/access/wireless/software/guide/SysMsgLogging.html#wp1054858) information.
+As script-writers, we can utilize <a href="https://www.cisco.com/c/en/us/td/docs/routers/access/wireless/software/guide/SysMsgLogging.html#wp1054858" target="_blank">all levels of syslog</a> messaging.
 The following example illustrates how you can leverage system logging within your scripts:

 <div class="highlighter-rouge">
 <pre class="highlight">